Send Me a Lullaby: Details

-McLennan later said, "Send Me A Lullaby is to me an inauspicious debut.
+Grant McLennan later said, "Send Me A Lullaby is to me an inauspicious debut.
 It's a record that I think if I'd heard - well, it's hard for me to say that, but if I'd heard that and I wasn't in the band, I think my comment would have been 'What the fuck is going on here.'
 There's great melodies but then there's changes which to this day I can't work out.
 There's lyrics to this day which I don't understand and when I actually summon up enough courage to get to the microphone, I sound like a choirboy with a mouthful of fruitcake."
 Forster agreed, saying, "So, no classic first album.
 But a band has to keep thinking they are writing their own story.
 This was our way."

 Morrison said her drumming on the album had been affected by the experimentation with her previous band Xero.
 "The trouble was, it had become part of me to do silly things, which is why my drumming is idiosyncratic with the Go-Betweens in many ways.
 On Send Me A Lullaby there are lots of strange drumbeats, things that a normal drummer wouldn't play," she said.

 Melbourne artist Jenny Watson painted the cover of the album.
 The portraits were later purchased by the Australian National Portrait Gallery.
 Forster claimed, "She got the three of us with precision, placing us on the album with the touch of a master psychologist."
 The inner gatefold had pictures of Forster and McLennan's apartments.